Why This Matters

 Walt Whitman

-- "Leaves of Grass" (1855) revolutionized American poetry—its free verse, cataloging technique, and frank treatment of the body shocked contemporary readers
+- "Leaves of Grass" (1855) revolutionized American poetry.
+Its free verse, long cataloging lines, and frank treatment of the body shocked contemporary readers and broke from established poetic forms.

-- Celebrated democracy, sexuality, and the common person—his poetry enacts Transcendentalist egalitarianism by finding divinity in laborers, prostitutes, and slaves
+- Celebrated democracy, sexuality, and the common person.
+His poetry enacts Transcendentalist egalitarianism by finding divinity in laborers, prostitutes, and slaves alike.
+Emerson famously wrote to Whitman that the book was "the most extraordinary piece of wit and wisdom that America has yet contributed."

 Louisa May Alcott

-- "Little Women" (1868) brought Transcendentalist values to popular fiction—its emphasis on self-cultivation, moral growth, and women's independence reached millions of readers
+- Brought Transcendentalist values to popular fiction.
+Her work emphasizes self-cultivation, moral growth, and women's independence.

-- Critiqued her father's impractical idealism while honoring his philosophical commitments—her fiction often explores the tension between principle and survival
+- Critiqued her father's impractical idealism while honoring his philosophical commitments.
+Her fiction often explores the tension between principle and survival, drawing directly from her experience growing up in the Alcott household.

 Jones Very

-- Emerson edited and published his work despite reservations, demonstrating the movement's internal debates about inspiration and authority
+- Emerson edited and published his work despite reservations about Very's claims of divine authorship.
+This episode reveals the movement's internal debates about how far inspiration and authority could stretch.

 Quick Reference Table